VueGWT/vue-gwt/docs-source/book/introduction/README.md

 }
 ```

-As you can see bellow the `div` is created if the property `visible` of the Component instance is set to `true`.
+As you can see below the `div` is created if the property `visible` of the Component instance is set to `true`.

 {% raw %}
 <div class="example-container" data-name="canHideComponent">